scullxbones/akka-streams-preso/src/main/webapp/slides/akka-6-a.md

 # Applied - An Approach

-- Data export process
 - Open back pressured cursor to Cassandra for a day's worth of data
 - Split flow to analytics and archive paths
 - Archive path:
   - Map data to CSV string format
   - Write to S3 bucket, keyed by day
 - Aggregate path:
+  - Group by device id, device attribute
   - Broadcast to interval aggregators
   - Group by 15m, 30m, 1hr intervals
   - For each interval calculate mean, stddev, median
 - Write aggregates back to Cassandra
   - Fields
     - Device identifier
     - Device attribute
     - Interval
     - As of timestamp
     - Mean
     - Stddev
     - Median